wed-4/newflaskbuilder/README.md

-## Build Flask App
+## New Flask Builder

 An easy to use flask app generator that allows users to create flask apps simply by running one command.
-You can check out the official website [here](https://buildflaskapp.kouul.website).
+This is a improved version of BuildFlaskApp!

 <p align="center">
 <img src="./buildflaskapp/img/logo.gif">